Stock markets today: Asian stocks mixed ahead of new US data - ExBulletin

 Shanghai and Hong Kong fell while Tokyo advanced.
 Oil prices have fallen.

-Wall Street’s benchmark S&P 500 index gained 0.1% on Friday but ended a slight loss for the week.
+Wall Street’s benchmark S&P 500 gained 0.1% on Friday but ended with a small loss for the week.

 U.S. data on Thursday is expected to show weakening economic growth in the first quarter after interest rate hikes aimed at cooling business activity and inflation.
 This could encourage the Federal Reserve to postpone or cut other possible rate hikes at its May meeting.